 When we get a report of a production outage, we quickly triage the situation by:

-- Immediately checking for known issues affecting GCP infrastructure.
+- Immediately checking for known issues affecting Google Cloud infrastructure.

 - Confirming the nature of the issue.